-As the U.S. unemployment rate topped 14 percent in April 2020 overall, and more than 16 percent in the Black community, an increasing number of Americans turned to federal food assistance programs.
+With increased jobless levels ever since the 2020 coronavirus pandemic, a growing number of Americans have been turning to federal food assistance programs.
 These programs offer an opportunity to stretch limited dollars.
 Yet for families managing food allergies, they can result in frustration and potentially unsafe food choices.

 Funded by the U.S. Department of Agriculture, and administered by states, the assistance programs have policies to protect people with food allergies.
 But experts are concerned that some of the most high-profile subsidy programs offer limited food options and quality.
 They also don’t account for the higher costs of allergy-friendly foods, and make it difficult to enforce laws designed to protect the rights of people with food allergy.

 The following food programs are among the most widely used – and predicted to grow throughout the coronavirus pandemic.

 Supplemental Nutrition Assistance Program (SNAP)

 SNAP is the

 largest federal nutrition assistance program.
 It provides benefits to eligible

 low-income individuals and families via an electronic benefits transfer card

 that’s used like a debit card to make purchases at the grocery store.
 Eligible

 foods include fruits and